-Appendix 1 Definitions
+Appendix 2 - Definitions

-In this policy, the following definitions are included to provide an explanation of certain terms included in the act and therefore in the policy.
+In this Policy, the following definitions are included to provide an explanation of certain terms included in the Act and therefore in the policy.
 In some cases they are an abbreviation of what is stated in the Licensing Act 2003 or an interpretation of those terms.
 For a full definition of the terms used, the reader must refer to the Licensing Act 2003.

-'Appointed days'
+'Appointed Days'

-The dates when different provisions of the act come into force.
-On the first appointed day, applications can be made to local authorities for the new licences.
-On the second appointed day, the old law will cease to have effect.
-All the new licences will come into force and the responsibilities of the existing magistrates' court licensing committees will end.
+The dates when different provisions of the Act came into force.
+On the first appointed day applications could only be made to local authorities for new licences.
+On the second appointed day, the old law ceased to have effect, all the new licences came into force and the responsibilities of the magistrates court licensing committees came to an end.